TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sqldb-monitoring-xevents-profiler.md

 # Resolve Extended events and SQL Profiler issues with Azure SQL Database

-Most users can resolve issues with Extended Events and SQL Profiler by following the information below.
+Most users can resolve issues regarding Extended Events and SQL Profiler issues with Azure SQL Database by following the information below.

 **Extended Events**